10/30/2024

 Ken Worthington

-Hi, good morning.
+Hi.
+Good morning.
 Thanks for taking the question.
 So it's been a great year for activity levels, maybe another great year across your major asset classes.
 How are you seeing the potential for rates, high grade, high yield activity for next year?
 Is greater industry activity levels, do you see it as being possible?
 Is it likely?
-Which of your flagship products do you think you have the greatest conviction that you can see better industry volumes in for next year?
+Which of your flagship products do you think you have the greatest conviction that you can see better industry volumes for next year.
 And if activity levels become more challenged, where do you see the potential for increased market share from here to be able to most likely offset any potential for weaker activity levels?
 Hopefully that makes sense.
-Yeah,

 speaker

-I mean, I think it's interesting.
+Yeah, I mean, I think it's interesting.
 I'll start with the back half of your question.
 I'm not great at forecasting markets.
-I don't wanna be in that business, but what we do spend a lot of time on is making sure the portfolio of businesses we have performs and gains market share in any kind of environment.
-I think one of the things that gives us a lot of confidence in this, and I know Billy mentioned it in terms of his remarks, but we could kind of go through different asset classes.
-The rates business as an example, it's been a tremendous market environment for our rates business and in particular swap.
-That said, when you look at the growth, the numbers that we've put up in terms of swap, 60% of that growth has come from what we would say increases in market share through either adding new clients, existing client increasing penetration, as opposed to just market volumes.
-And so that's, when we think about the algorithm of how we grow this business, we start to try to unpack what's happening just purely in the market versus what's causing us and how can we increase our market share above and beyond industry volumes.
+I don't want to be in that business.
+But what we do spend a lot of time on is making sure the portfolio of businesses we have performs and gains market share in any kind of environment.
+I think one of the things that gives us a lot of confidence in this, and I know Billy mentioned it in terms of his remarks, but we can kind of go through different asset classes, The rates business, as an example, it's been a tremendous market environment for our rates business, and in particular swaps.
+That said, when you look at the growth, the numbers that we've put up in terms of swaps, 60% of that growth has come from what we would say increases in market share through either adding new clients, existing client increasing penetration, as opposed to just market volumes.
+And so that's, you know, when we think about the algorithm of how we grow this business, we start to try to unpack what's happening just purely in the market versus what's causing us and how can we increase our market share above and beyond industry volumes.
 And so you could do that analogy in credit as well.
 I think that's probably about 40% away from those healthy market volumes.
 And so I think that gives us a lot of confidence.
-Obviously the growth rates we put up are quite significant.
-And so 40 or 60%, depending on the range, is still an incredibly high, well over that double digit growth rate that we target on a long-term basis.
+Obviously, the growth rates we put up are quite significant.
+And so 40% or 60%, depending on the range, is still an incredibly high, you know, well over that double-digit growth rate that we target on a long-term basis.

 speaker

-I think that's spot on, sir.
-I'd say like a little bit, Ken, sort of in a way that we would think about it, like feeling pretty strong as we get into next year, sort of more continued amplification of volume in the mortgage business.
-And then a little bit to your kind of question around where's the market share if the volume slow down?
-I think Sarah hit that.
-I think when you think about the all in interest rate swap, electronification still being pretty low, and then the history for the company around doing these kind of micro innovations that take phone use onto trade web, we feel pretty confident there.
-Other thing I would say is, both Sarah and I mentioned sort of the rate fin integration, which we think is critical around both our institutional treasury business, plus an amplification into our wholesale treasury business.
-We think we're gonna pick up market share in that space sort of regardless of where industry volumes go.
-So that would be a little bit of a blueprint for us around where we think we have the ability to continue to pick up market share, both competitively plus that phone-based market share.
+I think that's spot on, Sarah.
+I'd say, like, a little bit, Ken, sort of in a way that we would think about it, like, you know, feeling pretty strong as we get into, you know, next year, sort of more, you know, continued amplification of volume in the mortgage business.
+And then a little bit to your kind of question around, like, where's the market share if, you know, if the volumes slow down.
+I think, you know, I think Sarah hit that.
+I think, you know, when you think about the all-in interest rate swap, you know, electronification still being pretty low, and then the history for the company around doing these kind of micro-innovations that take phone use onto trade web, we feel pretty confident there Other thing I would say is both Sarah and I mentioned sort of the rate-fin integration, which we think is critical around both our institutional treasury business plus an amplification into our wholesale treasury business.
+We think we're going to pick up market share in that space sort of regardless of where industry volumes go.
+So that would be a little bit of a sort of blueprint for us around where we think we have the ability to continue to pick up market share both competitively plus that phone-based market share.

 speaker

-And then I'd say like one of the areas I just call out specifically that we're extremely confident about doesn't take a crystal ball, that's the only one I wanna talk about, EM.
-You know, we have seen a consistent track record in terms of the electronification of those markets, particularly EM's swap, so that's the core of our franchise.
-So we're run rating that business at 60 million, but that market is clearly going in one direction, regardless of what happens with rates or inflation, the electronification in that space, and our investment in that space, we're extremely confident we'll capitalize on where that market is headed.
+And then I'd say one of the areas I just call out specifically that we're extremely confident about, that doesn't take a crystal ball, that's the only one I want to talk about, EM.
+We have seen a consistent track record in terms of the electronification of those markets, particularly EM swaps, which is at the core of our franchise.
+So we're run-rating that business at $60 million, but that market is clearly going in one direction, regardless of what happens with rates or inflation, the electronification in that space, and our investment in that space.
+We're extremely confident we'll capitalize on where that market is headed.

 speaker